henadzit/pyliquib/README.md

 	run(MongoClient().test, change_sets)

-Extend change_sets when you need new migrations.
+Add new change_sets when you need to apply new changes.
 That's it.

 ## Implementation notes